ermlikeyeah/ermlikeyeah.github.io/_posts/2019-11-02-run-notes-2019-october.markdown

 I am looking ahead to 2020 in a lot of ways, including getting some running lined up.
 I’ve already got a place on the [Vale of York 10k](https://racebest.com/races/uygy6) and I am going to try [my first marathon, in Manchester](https://www.manchestermarathon.co.uk).
 The [Race to the Stones](https://www.racetothestones.com) 100km sounds like the kind of craziness this running lark encourages me to do.
 Dalby Forest looks [a fun place to run](https://www.forestryengland.uk/dalby-forest/running-trails-dalby-forest) so my eyes are peeled for whatever pops up there.
 To help plan I asked for some recommendations on Twitter and gathered the responses onto [a board on Miro](https://miro.com/app/board/o9J_kwPCuDI=/).
 I’ve started a list of runs I am doing in 2020 [in Evernote](https://www.evernote.com/l/ACgqrIMV4wFNBrZzFrWuq53eD0olrjSKbJM), which I have made openly available.
 I also have a [hit list of runs to do](https://www.evernote.com/l/ACjENOzV1QRHw5jl7sxc7IzNk6mtpB2RxPU) which is also openly available.
 If there’s any races or runs you recommend please me know!

+Found there is a word for how I feel when I go running.
+Surprisingly it's German.
+“Waldeinsamkeit”.
+Good, good word.
+Untranslatable to English apparently.
+Learn about it!

 ### Goals for November

 The running stretch goal for the year - 1302km - is within sight.
 That’s gonna be passed this month.